nhordiienko23/remitly-stock-market/README.md

 3. The API will be available at: http://localhost:8080

+Note: During the first launch, Docker will download necessary images and initialize the PostgreSQL database.
+This may take 1-2 minutes.

 ## API Endpoints

 * **POST /stocks** - Set the bank's stock inventory.